 - Charles Mingus - Goodbye Pork Pie Hat

 Mingus recorded Mood Indigo twice, recognizing as he did, the genius of Ellington's composition.
 Each occasion elicited typically sensitive bass solos from him.
-I'll focus here on his own composition, Goodbye Pork Pie Hat, his tribute to Lester Young, written right after he learnt of Pres's death.
-It captures the mournful and elegaic tone of loss, Mingus' great band remembering the arch tones and oblique art of their friend who paved the way for them.
+I'll focus here on his own composition, Goodbye Pork Pie Hat, his tribute to Lester Young, written right after he learned of Pres's death.
+It captures the mournful and elegiac tone of loss, Mingus' great band remembering the arch tones and oblique art of their friend who paved the way for them.
 In the hip-hop vein, I suppose the closest would be Pete Rock and C.L.
 Smooth's They Reminisce Over You (T.R.O.Y.) although that arguably leans more towards nostalgia than wist.

 - Amel Larrieux - Weary

 The lead single of last year's opus, Morning, this song takes on the notion of hard experience in life.
 She takes her time to warm up as the song progresses and only really starts letting her hair down vocally at the midpoint.
-She's in control throughout observing the vagaries of the mood, a midtempo soul excusion.
+She's in control throughout observing the vagaries of the mood, a midtempo soul excursion.
 Watching the video (slightly lower quality on youtube), you see that she has a lot on her mind ("A woman is getting weary").
 Ultimately she finds comfort around her friends and family as it should be.
 The song ends as it starts with Amel walking down the road.
 Perhaps the weariness has been lifted, in any cases she has given us music for a long walk.

 - Cannonball Adderley Quintet - Walk Tall

 The most important thing of all is that no matter how dreary the situation is, and how difficult it may be, that the song really doesn't matter until the song begins to get you down.